top of page

 👥 3.
 Structure Participation

-• Owner Forum: Allow a short owner comment period (e.g., 15-20 minutes) before or after the board meeting.
+• Owner Forum: Provide a short owner comment period (e.g., 15-20 minutes) before or after the official board meeting.
+This allows homeowners to express their views without disrupting the agenda.

-• Use a Moderator or Chair: Have the president or another neutral board member manage the discussion firmly and fairly.
+• Use a Moderator or Chair: Assign the president or another neutral board member to manage the discussion.
+This ensures fairness and firmness during the conversation.

 🔐 4.
 Keep Focus on Business

-• Defer emotionally charged or complex issues to committees if they can’t be resolved constructively during the meeting.
+• Address emotionally charged or complex issues by deferring them to committees.
+If topics can’t be resolved constructively during the meeting, they should be tabled.

-• Use motions and votes to move discussion forward if things stall or devolve.
+• Use motions and votes to guide discussions forward if the conversation stalls.

-• Listen respectfully, but avoid getting dragged into debates.
+• Listen to concerns respectfully but avoid entering into debates.

-• If someone is hostile or disruptive, remind them of the ground rules and redirect.
+• If a participant becomes hostile or disruptive, gently remind them of the ground rules and refocus the discussion.

 Example: “We appreciate your concern.
 Let’s note that for further review and keep moving through the agenda.”